Swedish massage in Glasgow

 Effleurage (or stroking)

-This is the introductory phase of your massage and the most basic movement; however, it is also the most important part.
+This is the introductory phase of your massage and the most basic movement; however, it is also the most important.

-Effleurage is the warm-up to get you ready for your treatment; it warms your muscles and soothes your mind.
+Effleurage is used to get you ready for your treatment; it warms your muscles and soothes your mind.

 Using either the flat of the hand or a soft brush, long and slow strokes are made all over the body.
 The pressure level is light and the speed is steady throughout.
 These strokes are repeated several times before moving onto the next phase.

-The movement follows the direction of blood flow to the heart; this is to improve your circulation and increase the levels of oxygen and nutrients in your blood.
+The movement follows the direction of blood flow to the heart; this is to improve your circulation and increase oxygen levels in your blood.
 This will help relax your muscles and flush out any toxins.

 Pettrisage is the second phase of your massage and the main event you’ve been waiting for!
 This is where the real indulgence begins…